An Herbal Blend for Urinary Tract Infections

 Safety and Contraindications: Only use the silk from organically-grown corn.
 No other known precautions.

 Uva-ursi, also known as bearberry or kinnikinnick, is a native North American evergreen herb related to cranberry.
 In my experience, it’s the most useful antimicrobial and astringent remedy for UTIs.
 Of any herb, it’s the most likely to effectively throw off the bacteria causing an infection.

-Safety and Contraindications: Contraindicated in pregnancy and breastfeeding.1 Due to its high levels of tannins, it should only be used on a short-term basis and is contraindicated in constipation, iron deficiency anemia, and malnutrition.
+Safety and Contraindications: Uva-ursi is contraindicated in pregnancy and breastfeeding.1 Due to its high levels of tannins, uva-ursi should only be used on a short-term basis and is contraindicated in constipation, iron deficiency anemia, and malnutrition.
 GI irritation is possible due to tannins as well.
 Use cautiously in the presence of ulcers and inflammatory digestive conditions.1

 Want to know even more about goldenrod?
 We share all about identifying, growing, gathering, and using this native wildflower here.